benninkrs/DiagonalIndexing.jl/README.md

 # DiagonalIndexing.jl
-Easily get or set the diagonal elements of an array.
+Provides a convenient way of selecting diagonal elements of arrays.